cclark46-undergradepi/cclark46-undergradepi.github.io/index.md

 * **Data Management:** SQL, Excel
 * **Methodology:** Study Design, Biostatistics, Data Visualization, Transmission Mapping

-## Upcoming Projects
+## Completed Projects
-* **Evaluating Measles Resurgence in 2026: An Epidemiologic Analysis** – *This project addresses measles trends by state and correlates case counts with kindergarten vaccination levels to identify high-risk geographic areas.*
+* **Evaluating Measles Resurgence in 2026: An Epidemiologic Analysis** – *Measles is a highly contagious infectious disease with an R0 of 12-18, while the incidence remains low due to a widely available and effective vaccine.
+It has seen a resurgence in 2026.
+I wanted to understand how coverage predicts measles case odds while adjusting for background rates of disease.*